Getting started with the Pomodoro technique

 In contrast, when you take a “natural” break, i.e. when the task is most difficult, once you resume your work, chances are you still won’t have a solution to your problem, which will make you feel demoralized and unmotivated.

 Or, maybe you find that 25 minutes isn’t enough for you to engross yourself in work.
-You can set the timer to 45 minute Pomodoros, with longer breaks, say, 15 minutes, with a 30 minute big break.
-With longer Pomodoros and breaks, you’ll have enough time to work and enough time to unwind.
+You can set the timer to 45-minute Pomodoros, with longer breaks, say, 15 minutes.
+After you complete four Pomodoro sessions, you can take a 30-minute break.
+By tailoring both your Pomodoro sessions and breaks to your work style, you’ll have enough time to work and enough time to unwind.

 Tips for using Pomodoro